hidek1/OWL-SENSEI_PRIVACY_POLICY_PAGE/privacy_policy.md

 ### 2.1 Photo Data
 - Photos uploaded to the app
 - Used only for generating explanations
-- Photos are saved as history after explanation generation (can be deleted in settings)
+- Photos are saved as history after explanation generation (can be deleted from history list page)

 ### 2.2 Device Information
 - Device type, OS version